Anku5hk/Programmers_guide_to_Python/book.md

 ### Functions
 * A function is used to perform some operation/task on some data/variables/sequences, it may or may not have parameters, it may or may not return something (in Python, None is returned by default if 'return' statement is not defined).
 * Functions in python are first class, which means they behave just like an object, they can be stored in a variable or can be passed as a argument to other functions.
-* Parameters vs arguments: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
+* **Parameters vs arguments**: Parameters are the ones which are defined in function definition, arguments are the ones which are passed when a function is called.
 * Functions in python support Packing and Unpacking variables into tuple/dict.
 Explained below.
 1. **Packing**: It is when we pass more than the number of defined variables to a function.
 It is useful when we are not sure about the exact number of arguments required for some operation.
 They should always be the last parameters in a function (or they'll contain all the values).
 2. **Unpacking**: It is when a list/tuple/dict is passed, which then unpack as function parameters.
 Now passing tuple/list can be done with '\*' prefix followed by sequence's name, generally as '\*args'.
 Passing dict requires '\*\*' prefix followed by sequence's name, generally as '\*\*kwargs'.